Row over video: Dalai Lama apologises for 'hurt his words may have caused' | Politics

 However, the Tibetan spiritual leader's gesture was criticised by some child rights activists who said such actions cannot be ''playful''.

 Bharati Ali, co-founder of HAQ Centre for Child Rights, told PTI, ''We teach our children safe and unsafe touch and such actions send mixed signals and are confusing.
-Influential leaders like the Dalai Lama should contribute to building a safe environment and disrupting them by these actions.''
+Influential leaders like the Dalai Lama should contribute to building a safe environment and should not disrupt them by these actions.''
 Such actions cannot be considered to be ''playful'', she said.

 Child rights activist Enakshi Ganguly said the viral video of the Dalai Lama kissing a young boy is worrying to say the least, but equally concerning are the videos which clearly identify the child, stigmatising and violating him.